gpark1005/mac-address-tool/README.md

 The tool makes a request to https://macaddress.io/ using the provided arguments.

-## Getting an API key
+## Obtaining an API key

 Usage of this tool requires an API key.
-To obtain one, you will need to create an account at https://macaddress.io
+To obtain one, perform the following steps:
+1. Create an account at https://macaddress.io

-Once your account is created, you can obtain your API key by clicking your login name in the upper right hand corner of the webpage.
+2. Once you are logged in, click your login name in the upper right hand corner of the webpage.
+3. Copy your API key

 ## Installation